 As we all know from the internet, doggos are the goodest bois and girls on the planet.
-But doge memes aside, life doesn’t always work out for our canine companions.
+But dog memes aside, life doesn’t always work out for our canine companions.
 We talk to a dog rescue volunteer about the work that goes on behind the scenes.

 We met Pug Dog Welfare & Rescue Association trustee and re-homer Jemma Middleton, who explains how dog rescuing works in this heart-breaking but ultimately uplifting interview.

 Tell us about the PDWRA and what you do there